izkbayo35/izkbayo35/README.md

-- 👋 Hi, I’m @izkbayo
+- 👋 Hi, I’m @Isaac Bayo-Ajala
-- 👀 I’m interested in game development and frontend
+- 👀 I’m a frontend and backend developer (bascially a fullstack developer)
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python to be an AI engnieer
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Frontend development and AI
 - 📫 How to reach me on instagram @izkbayo or gamil izkbayo35@gmail.com

 <!---